 Over the past few years, the European Union has made significant progress in raising participation in the Information Society.
 In the past year, for instance, the number of broadband connections has nearly doubled and now reaches nearly 25 million households.
 The EU, including the accession countries, has the second largest global broadband region.

 Belgium, Netherlands and Denmark lead the way.
 These countries have a competitive cable platform to DSL provided by the incumbent and have broadband penetration rates close to 15%.
 Finland and Sweden are also high-performers.
 The UK, while a slow starter, was among the fastest growing markets in Europe in the first half of 2004.
 France is showing strong growth in DSL connections over the last few months, namely due to regulatory intervention to decrease the price of unbundled local loops.
-Germany, Spain and Italy are clearly falling behind.
+Germany, and are clearly falling behind.
 DSL in Europe continues to represent around 74% of the total connections with cable around 22% while other technology platforms are still in the early stages.
 EU countries are feverishly working to catch up to Asia Pacific's dominant broadband global market share.

 Market penetration figures indicate that broadband penetration in Asia-Pacific continues to be extremely strong.
 The latest figures confirm that South Korea maintains its global lead of market penetration.
 It is considered the greatest deployment success story because of a series of government investments and market enabling policy efforts.
 Through this effort, the South Korean government successfully stimulated one of the highest broadband penetration rates worldwide - a whopping 75 percent.
 The Government has made about $77 million in loans available to fund private networks since 1998.
 The South Korean government plans to invest $926 million by 2005 to continue the broadband deployment effort.
 Hong Kong ranks second in the world by penetration with Taiwan at sixth and Japan at ninth.